HelmholtzAI-Consultants-Munich/Organoid-Counting/README.md

 This software has been tested with Python 3.9.
 Simple run ```pip install -r requirements.txt``` in your environment to install the necessary packages.

 ## Use for manual annotations
-To annotate organoids on images from a Windows machine place the images you wish to annotate in the a folder names images/ in the current directory.
+To annotate organoids on images from a Windows machine place the images you wish to annotate in the folder named ```images``` in the current directory.
 Next double click on the ```OrganoidCounter.bat``` file which will open your visualisation and annotation tool.
 Add organoid centroid with the + option and once you are completed with an image press the ```s``` key on the keyboard to save the result and open the next image.

 ## Usage: